cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 {% autocrossref %}

-Any Dash miner who successfully hashes a block header to a value below the target threshold can add the entire block to the block chain (assuming the block is otherwise valid).
+Any Lifetioncoin miner who successfully hashes a block header to a value below the target threshold can add the entire block to the block chain (assuming the block is otherwise valid).
-These blocks are commonly addressed by their [block height][/en/glossary/block-height]{:#term-block-height}{:.term}---the number of blocks between them and the first Dash block (block 0, most commonly known as the [genesis block][/en/glossary/genesis-block]{:#term-genesis-block}{:.term}).
+These blocks are commonly addressed by their [block height][/en/glossary/block-height]{:#term-block-height}{:.term}---the number of blocks between them and the first Lifetioncoin block (block 0, most commonly known as the [genesis block][/en/glossary/genesis-block]{:#term-genesis-block}{:.term}).

 ![Common And Uncommon Block Chain Forks](/img/dev/en-blockchain-fork.svg)